Understanding Iron Deficiency: A Comprehensive Guide

 - 2 min read

-Iron deficiency is one of the most common nutrient deficiencies especially amongst menstruating women, yet many people struggle to fix it—even after months of supplements.
-If you’ve been taking high-dose iron tablets with little improvement it's time to reasses your approach to dealing with low iron levels because it's not as simple as more is best.
+Iron deficiency is one of the most common nutrient deficiencies, especially among menstruating women.
+Yet, many individuals struggle to correct it—even after months of supplements.
+If you’ve been taking high-dose iron tablets with little improvement, it's time to reassess your approach.
+Dealing with low iron levels is not as simple as more is best.

 Your body has an inbuilt safety mechanism to regulate iron levels called hepcidin, a hormone that controls how much iron you absorb from food and supplements.

-When you take high doses of iron in the form of a supplement—especially in one big hit—your hepcidin levels spike.
+When you take high doses of iron in the form of a supplement your hepcidin levels spike.
 This actually shuts down iron absorption for the next 24 hours or more.

-Instead of helping, large doses can mean less iron gets absorbed, and you may also experience gut symptoms like constipation, nausea, or cramping.
+Instead of helping, large doses can mean less iron gets absorbed.
+You may also experience gut symptoms like constipation, nausea, or cramping.

 Splitting doses, using lower amounts, or considering alternate-day dosing is often more effective and gentler on the digestive system.